Does pet insurance cover pre-existing conditions?

 Consider the likelihood of your pet developing additional health issues in the future.
 While a pre-existing condition may be a significant factor in your decision to purchase insurance, it’s essential to consider the potential for future illnesses or injuries that may not be related to the pre-existing condition.

-Insurance can provide peace of mind that your pet’s future healthcare needs may be covered.
+Insurance can provide peace of mind that your pet’s future health care needs will be covered.

 4. Alternative financing options